tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Testing Amazon Lambda functions could be tricky and frustrating, so have your TAs assisting students while they are coding and testing them.

-* **Important:** At the end of Today´s class, remember students to create a local copy of all their deployments on AWS, so they can delete them from the cloud to avoid additional charges.
+* **Important:** At the end of today´s class, remind students to create a local copy of all their deployments on AWS, so they can delete them from the cloud to avoid additional charges.
 Also, remind students to be aware of the AWS free tier and trial expiration date.

 ### Sample Class Video (Highly Recommended)